Jahongirhacking/Jahongirhacking/README.md

 </div>
 <br/>

 👨🏻‍💻 I am a Frontend Developer from Uzbekistan.
 Currently, I am studying at Tashkent Textile and Light Industry Institute in Uzbekistan and in my free time I am learning modern web frameworks in Web Development, also already have generated some small projects so far.

-My previous IT university courses helped me learn basic concepts of Software Design Patterns, Data Structures and Algorithms especially Graph Theory.
-Everyday I practice my skills using my favourite programming languages JavaScript and C++ on Leetcode platform.
+🚀 My previous IT university's courses helped me learn basic concepts of Software Design Patterns, Data Structures and Algorithms especially Graph Theory.

+💪 Everyday I practice my skills using my favourite programming languages JavaScript and C++ on Leetcode platform.
 In my opinion, these concepts what I have learned will help you!

 🇬🇧 My English level is B2

-🎯 Press Spiderman image to get acquainted with my portfolio:
+🎯 Press Spiderman image to get acquainted with my portfolio ✨

 <div style="margin: auto; width: fit-content">
    <a href="https://jahongirhacking.netlify.app/">